Packing Tips for Driving A Car in Europe

-The government states that there will be no immediate changes to travel procedures for driving in Europe post-Brexit if the UK agrees to a deal to leave the EU.
+The government states that there will be no immediate changes to travel procedures if the UK agrees to a deal to leave the EU.
 However, if the UK leaves the EU without a deal, things could get a bit more complicated and some extra planning may need to go into your trip.
 This won’t just apply to your plans to drive in Europe – rules for passports, EHIC cards, pet travel and various other procedures will also change.
 In addition to the vehicle document listed above, you might also need an International Driving Permit (IDP) to drive in the EU and European Economic Area (EEA).

 Should You Drive a Hire Car or Your Own Car in Europe?

 There’s significantly less planning and packing required to drive a hire car in Europe.
 But on the flip side, you’ll have the additional challenge of driving a left-hand drive vehicle on the right-hand side of the road to factor in when driving a hire car (unless you’re driving in Malta or Cyprus).
 The UK is in a minority in Europe with only a small number of countries following our practice of driving on the left-hand side of the road in a right-hand drive car.

 Hire cars also measure distance in kilometres per hour, not miles per hour.
 You’ll need to know and obey the speed limits in the country you’re driving in as these can differ slightly from one European country to another.